Jasper National Park says one caribou herd gone, two others on the brink of local extinction | CBC News

 'Too small to recover'

-Three aerial surveys of the Maligne Valley conducted in 2018 and 2019 failed to locate caribou tracks or animals, the annual report stated, adding the Tonquin and Brazeau herds are "too small to recover on their own."
+Three aerial surveys of the Maligne Valley conducted in 2018 and 2019 failed to locate caribou tracks or animals, the annual report stated.
+It says the Tonquin and Brazeau herds are "too small to recover on their own."

 Campbell and the AWA have written a letter to Jonathan Wilkinson, federal minister of environment and climate change, and Alan Fehr, superintendent of Jasper National Park, urging them to take action.